 Dogmas are truths of the faith which must be believed by all Catholics.

-December 8 is the Solemnity of the Immaculate Conception of the Blessed Virgin Mary (observed on December 9th in 2013)
+December 8 is the Solemnity of the Immaculate Conception of the Blessed Virgin Mary.

 If you liked this article, please share it with your friends and family using the Share and Recommend buttons below and via email.
 We value your comments and encourage you to leave your thoughts below.
 Thank you! – The Editors